scalr-integrations/f5-bigip-webhook/README.md

 #### Scalr webhook setup

-Log into Scalr at the global scope, and click on Webhooks in the main menu.
+Log into Scalr at the scope you want to use this webhook in, and click on Webhooks in the main menu.
 In the Endpoints section, create a new endpoint with URL: `http://<server-ip>:5010/bigip/`

 Note down the signing key that Scalr generated, we will need it later.

+In the Webhooks section, create a new Webhook with the following settings:

+ - Name: BIG-IP integration
+ - Endpoints: the endpoint you just created
+ - Events: HostUp, BeforeHostTerminate, HostDown
+ - Farms: All farms
+ - Timeout: 10 sec
+ - Max. delivery attempts: 3

+and click on the save icon to save the webhook.

 #### Webhook configuration